biojppm/c4stl/README.rst

     * ``c4::split_list<T,Storage>``: based on a vector for the indices and a different vector for the values

-    * the ``raw_paged`` storage policy can be used, thus getting constant-time insertion/lookup even without any prior calls to ``reserve()``, with all the mechanical sympathy for caches that arrays are known for
+    * the ``raw_paged`` storage policy can be used, thus getting constant-time insertion/lookup with zero-copies-resizing, even without any prior calls to ``reserve()``, with all the mechanical sympathy for caches that arrays are known for

   * contiguous maps with customizeable storage.
 As with lists, the vector storage is given as a template parameter.